 You are close to attaining your product-market fit.
-Dedicate your efforts to finding out which factor made respondents choose "somewhat" over "very."
+Dedicate your efforts to determining which factor made respondents choose "somewhat" over "very."
 The cause of the divide might be something that makes all the difference.
 Follow up to get the details, ask open-ended questions or perhaps schedule an interview.

 ➡️ Not disappointed

 If it turns out that most of your users are not concerned about your product, you need to act. ⚠️ It's still the right moment to rethink your current offerings.
-You need to reevaluate and check if your product is actually solving a problem that the user has.
-It's best to organise a follow-up survey targeting the unsatisfied users; find out:
+You need to reevaluate and check if your product is solving a user's problem.
+It's best to organize a follow-up survey targeting the unsatisfied users; find out:

 How can you improve your products and services?

-What product/service features the consumers appreciate the most?
+What product/service features do the consumers appreciate the most?

-What product/service features the consumers like the least?
+What product/service features do the consumers like the least?

 Once you can pinpoint why your product is currently a misfit on the market, think about enhancing it, redeveloping the features, and how you present your service.

 The idea of product-market fit has been adopted across the business world.
-It is a fantastic data that can indicate whether your product and your business, will be successful.
+It is fantastic data that can indicate whether your product and your business will be successful.

-❗ Be aware though, this is a metric designed to evaluate how a product fits into an existing market, assuming consumers have a certain idea of it already.
-It might not be best for new innovations; revolutionary products which users haven't experienced yet.
-Standing out in the market or creating your own market category requires a different approach.
+❗ Be aware, though, that this metric is designed to evaluate how a product fits into an existing market, assuming consumers already have a certain idea of it.
+It might not be best for innovations; or revolutionary products that users haven't experienced.
+Standing out in the market or creating your market category requires a different approach.

-Achieving a market fit is a huge win but at the same time is a never-ending journey.
+Achieving a market fit is a huge win but at the same time, is a never-ending journey.
 Therefore ongoing research is essential.
-As your business expands, and customer's expectations shift, be sure to review if you still have the right fit.
+As your business expands and customers' expectations shift, review if you still have the right fit.

 🚀 If you're ready to find out what your product-market fit is, you can start right away with our survey template: